Combined Stochastic and Robust Optimization for Electric Autonomous Mobility-on-Demand with Nested Benders Decomposition: EAMoD vehicle movement modeling

 \subsubsection{Flow dynamics}

 There are three types of vehicle movements in the network model.
 First, passenger transport is represented by \( x^{\text{p}}_{ijbt} \), denoting vehicles traveling from origin \( i \) to destination \( j \) with SoC \( b \) at time \( t \).
 Second, vehicle relocation is modeled using \( x^{\text{r}}_{ijbt} \), which represents vehicles moving between stations without passengers, a crucial mechanism for balancing vehicle distribution across the network.
 Third, vehicles engaged in charging or V2G operations are represented by \( x^{\text{c}}_{iibt} \) and \( x^{\text{d}}_{iibt} \), respectively.
 The index \( ii \) is used for these operations because charging and V2G are modeled as trips within the same station.

+The flow conservation constraint tracks vehicle movements across the network over time.
+At each time step, vehicles may become available at a station from two sources: (i)~vehicles that were stationary at the start of the optimization horizon ($t = 0$), representing the initial fleet distribution, and (ii)~vehicles that were dispatched before the current horizon began and arrive during the planning period ($t > 0$).
+We denote by $\phi_{ibt}$ the number of vehicles becoming available at station~$i$ with SoC~$b$ at time~$t$.
+This is an exogenous parameter determined by the current system state: at $t = 0$, it reflects the initial fleet distribution; at $t > 0$, it captures predetermined arrivals from trips initiated in previous receding horizon iterations.
+These arrivals cannot be altered by the current optimization.

 To ensure conservation of vehicles in the system, we enforce a flow conservation constraint at each station: